-|Buy the book||Secrets of the Millionaire Mind on Amazon
+- Title: Secrets of the Millionaire Mind

 Training and managing your own mind is the most important skill you could ever own, in terms of both happiness and success.

-Table Of Contents
+Table Of Contents Of The Book

-- “Who the Heck Is T. Harv Eker, and Why Should I Read This Book?”
+- “Who The Heck Is T. Harv Eker, And Why Should I Read This Book?”

 - Part One - Your Money Blueprint

 - Part Two - The Wealth Files - Seventeen Ways Rich People Think and Act Differently from Poor and Middle-Class People

 - “So What the Heck Do I Do Now?”